How Does Search Encrypt Work?

-- For added security, your local browsing history, for any search we protect, expires and goes away after 15 minutes of inactivity.
+- For added security, your local search history, for any search we protect, expires and can’t be accessed after you’ve finished searching.

-Search Encrypt checks if you are using a search engine that tracks you.
-If it sees that you are being tracked, it encrypts your search term locally and then transmits it securely to our servers.
-We then decrypt and redirect your search term through our private search engine.
-This protects your privacy by not allowing the searches on major search engines to go through.
+Search Encrypt checks the URLs of the sites you visit.
+If it sees that you are using one of the search engines we have determined may be tracking you, it encrypts your search term locally and then transmits it securely to our servers.
+We may then redirect your search term through our private search engine.
 Our browser extension adds a layer of protection by helping you move away from search engines that track you around the web.
 You may be using one of those search engines without even knowing.
 We then provide you with the most relevant results possible by securely requesting and aggregating them from our search partners.

 Search Encrypt’s Encryption Methods